 Illinois, United StatesRanked among top 10 universities in US

-University of Illinois – Urbana Champaign is a public research university, started in 1859.
+University of Illinois - Urbana Champaign is a public research university, started in 1859.
 Because of its glorious history and excellent opportunity, it is widely regarded as the best public university in the States.
 That was the good news.
-The bad news is that it’s awfully hard to get into UIUC, and next to impossible for Indians, unless they have fantastic profiles.
-No no no, it’s not racism.
-It’s just that, well, people tend to have better profiles than the average Indian.
+The bad news is that it’s awfully hard to get into UIUC.
+Probably because it ranks #54 according to U.S. News' 'Best Global Universities Ranking' list.

 |Jan - Mar||Apr - Jun||Jul - Sep||Oct - Dec|

 As you probably figured out, UIUC is located in the twin cities of Urbana and Champaign, in the state of Illinois.
 While there isn’t too much to say about the immediate location, UIUC is fortuitously just about 3 hours or so away from Chicago, which is a common weekend ‘retreat’ back to civilization for students.

 The beautiful UIUC campus is built on a sprawling 1468 acre stretch of land.
 Known for its landscape and architecture, the campus is described my many as a ‘work of art’.
 In fact, this is one of very few universities the world over to have its very own airport.
 YES!
 It has an airport!